techistem/memory-game/README.md

 # Math Games
-'Maths Game' is a memory game prepared for those who want to reinforce the subject of 'Exponent'.
+'Maths Game' is a memory game designed to help people challenge themselves with 'Exponents'.
-This game is prepared in two levels: 'Easy' and 'Medium'.
-It consists of 12 4x3 cards in each section.
-There is a time and flip section for how long and how many moves to match the cards.
+This game has two levels: 'Easy' and 'Medium'.
+Each section has 12 4x3 cards and a timer to see how long and how many moves it takes to match the cards.
-This game requires challenging yourself.

 ![Math Games shown on a range of devices](docs/features/math-games.png)